-The name of the exchange dataset will have the character string 'S-111' somewhere in it (e.g., 'S-111_ExchangeDataset'), and this will identify the data as containing surface currents. <full names are still to be decided on>
+The name of the exchange dataset will have the character string 'S-111' somewhere in it (e.g., 'S111_ExchangeDataset'), and this will identify the data as containing surface currents.

 Exchange Dataset

 Exchange Catalogue

 Metadata (includes list of files in Exchange Dataset)

-· · · · · · · · · · · · · · · · · · ·

 Data Products

 Data Product No. 1

 Data Product No. 2

 Data Product No. 3

 Data Product No. 4

 Etc.